 Employees are expected to begin contributing 1% of pay in 2019 and 2% of pay in 2020.

 - Transportation allowance/company car

 Employment Contracts in Kazakhstan

 Employment contracts may be for fixed or indefinite terms.

 It is legally required to put a written employment contract in place in Kazakhstan, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Kazakhstan should always state the salary and any compensation amounts in Kazakhstani tenge rather than a foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Kazakhstan to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Kazakhstan to engage a small team is time-consuming, expensive and complex.
 Kazakhstanian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Kazakhstan.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Kazakhstan PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Kazakhstan PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.